By Joe Pikas

 • Uncertainty in mitigation design effectiveness

-• Reporting hurdles when it comes to compliance
+• Reporting hurdles when it comes to compliance and AC Mitigation Standards

 These challenges make it hard to confidently assess risk or communicate mitigation strategies to stakeholders.